Note: Some bundles referenced in this article are no longer available. Click here for a complete list of iZotope's current bundle and suite offerings.

 VocalSynth 2 is built to be flexible, giving you three ways to interact and create.
 In Auto mode, get up and running on any track and apply effects and presets instantly.
 In MIDI mode, play and automate your production’s effects, harmonies, and other parameters with MIDI input or from any MIDI controller.
 In Sidechain mode, use any audio signal to drive VocalSynth 2 effects to expand creative horizons.

-For more vocal coloration, you can call upon R4 or NIMBUS, two incredible reverb tools that offer deep tweakability and customization over every aspect of the reverberant signal.
+For even more vocal coloration, you can call upon R4 or NIMBUS, two incredible reverb tools that offer deep tweakability and customization over every aspect of the reverberant signal.
 Each plug-in has thousands of presets and unique controls.
 Take Tail Suppression and Recovery for instance: this feature elegantly suppresses the reverb tail when a signal is present, meaning the vocalist will be able to cut through the clouds of the reverb tail when they’re singing and sound more intelligible.
 When they stop singing, the trail comes back up and recovers.

 Insight 2 offers detailed, comprehensive metering for your audio available at a glance, from one fully resizable, modular display.
 The Intelligibility Meter, powered by iZotope DSP, allows you to proactively recognize and resolve dialogue intelligibility issues, giving you a clearer picture of how your audience will experience the dialogue in different environments.
 Now you can choose a target listening environment of low, medium, or high noise, to check how the intelligibility of your dialogue holds up for listeners in these situations.